mpavithr/Dessert_Recipe_App/README.md

 # Dessert_Recipe_App
-## iOS App that lets users view different dessert recipes
+## iOS App that lets users select and view all sorts of dessert recipes

 Built on Swift Playgrounds.